-Daffodil ‘Changing Colours’ has a white perianth with large, flat crown that opens yellow, and later matures to cream with a pink edge.
+Daffodil ‘Changing Colours’ has a cream perianth with a large (10cm), flat, cream crown.
+The lightly frilled corona opens soft yellow, and later matures to cream then blushes pink.
 It is a very beautiful Daffodil that blooms mid season.

-Frivolous flamboyance, Butterfly Daffodils are elaborate flowers where the corona, or trumpet is split, and forms a ruffle.
-For this reason they are also known as Split Corona or Split Cup Daffodils but we like the more romantic term, Butterfly Daffodils.
-There is no denying they look fabulous fluttering in the spring breeze.
+Butterfly Daffodils are a spring essential.
+Their full, elaborate form has a split corona /trumpet that develops into a handsome ruffle.
+They are also known as Split Corona or Split Cup Daffodils but we like the more romantic term, Butterfly Daffodils, and there is no denying they look fabulous fluttering in the spring breeze.

-Butterfly Daffodils are easy, they like the simple things in life; plenty of sun and a well drained soil.
+Butterfly Daffodils are easy and they like the simple things in life; plenty of sun and a well drained soil.

 10 - 15cm